GC-public-projects/FloatingControlBar/README.md

 - `mediaProjectionCallback` : need to be setup and added to the mediaProjection instance.
 Its purpose is to do some action in case mediaProjection is killed by the user or the system.
 In occurance its purpose is to release/kill the components generated in order to avoid memory leaks.

 - `takeScreenshot(...)` : Public function called from a floatingComposable button to take the screenshot.
 It takes as param the `overlayView` in order to hide it when the screenshot is taken and the `openScreen` function in order to display the screenshot in a screen.
-These 2 params belong the `ComposeOverlayService`
+These 2 params belong the `ComposeOverlayService`.

+A delay (100) is mandatory to let the time the  overlay view to become invisible before the screenshot is taken as we don't want to see the composeview on the screenshot.
+I didn't find any other way to avoid the delay, neither by setup a listener for the view changes or by using .isVisible on the view.
+The issue is the visible status of the view is setup before the view is modified.
+If someone has a workable way to avoid the setup of a delay to take the screenshot without the overlay view, i will appreciate he let me know...

 - `saveBitmapToInternalStorage(...)` : Compress the image in png and save it in the device storage in the app folder.

 - `acquireImage(...)` : Private function that retrieves the image from the imageReader buffer, create a bitmap from it, save it to the device and open it in the "ScreenScreenshot" screen from the MainActivity thanks to the 2 extras (1 to target the screen to open and the other one to hold the path of the image stored in the app folder of the device.

 - `release` : Clean up resources when the service is stopped to avoid memory leaks

 # 2. SERVICES/OVERLAY PACKAGE